Best Local Bike Shops

-Unfortunately, even the perfect bike is likely to require occasional repairs and tune-ups.
-The customer survey ratings on our Ratings Tables for repairwork can help you find a good shop.
+Unfortunately, even the perfect bike requires occasional repairs and tune-ups.
+The customer survey ratings on our Ratings Tables can help you find a good repair shop.

-As indicated on the table below, although you won’t find big shop-to-shop price differences for new-bike sales, you will find very large price differences should you need repairs.
+As indicated on the table below, although you won’t find big shop-to-shop price differences for new-bike sales, you will find very large price differences if you need repairs.